jknowles10/Task-Board/README.md

 This is a challenge assignment for UT Austin's Coding Bootcamp.
 This week we covered Third-Party APIs and the task was to build a task board that will show a list of individual project tasks with the ability to manage their state of progress and track overall project progress.

 ## User Story
+AS A project team member with multiple tasks to organize I WANT a task board
+SO THAT I can add individual project tasks, manage their state of progress and track overall project progress accordingly

 ## Acceptance Criteria
 GIVEN a task board to manage a project